bcairns/silverstripe-backuprestore/README.md

 ![Screenshot](https://raw.githubusercontent.com/bcairns/silverstripe-backuprestore/master/screenshot.png)

+## SilverStripe 4

+The 4.x branch contains an early version for SilverStripe 4.
+It has not been widely tested yet, so please use with care.

+The 3.x branch contains the SilverStripe 3 version.

 ## Description

 This module provides a CMS panel (for Admins only) with buttons to Backup and Restore the current database.